 Incorporated cities in Grayson County include Bells, Denison, Dorchester, Gunter, Knollwood, Sadler, Sherman, Southmayd, Tom Bean, and Whitesboro.
 Trenton is mostly in Fannin County but has a part in Grayson County while Van Alstyne is mostly in Grayson County but has a small part in Collin County.
 Collinsville, Howe, Pottsboro, and Tioga are all towns in Grayson County, while Whitewright is largely in Grayson County with a small part in Fannin County.
 Preston and Sherwood Shores are both census-designated places.

 Unincorporated communities in Grayson County include Ambrose, Carpenter’s Bluff, Gordonville, and Luella.

-If you were arrested in the greater Grayson County area, you will want to seek the help of The Law Offices of Richard C. McConathy as soon as possible.
+If you were arrested in the greater Grayson County area, you will want to seek the help of the Law Offices of Richard C. McConathy as soon as possible.
 Our firm will be committed to helping you overcome your criminal charges and moving on with your life without having to feel haunted by your arrest.

 Call (972) 233-5700 or contact us online right away to get started on discussing your case.
-We will provide a completely free initial consultation that will allow you to ask us all of the questions you might have and seek advice for the best way to proceed with your case.
+We will provide a completely free initial consultation that will allow you to ask us all of the questions you might have and seek advice on the best way to proceed with your case.